-Paula Brooks has been a Director since 2006 of the County Commissioners' Association of Ohio and served as President in 2010.
-She is a leader in the National Association of Counties (NACo) as: Chair of its International Economic Development Task force focused on increasing US exports.
-She is Chair of the Energy Environment and Land Use steering committee's Energy/Renewables Subcommittee and Vice Chair of related public/private Green Government Initiative partnering with, e.g., EcoMedia, a subsidiary of CBS News and the United Soybean Board.
-Paula championed the NACo free prescription drug card for Franklin County, and it's now saved residents over $2 million.
+Since 2006, Paula has been a Director of the County Commissioners' Association of Ohio (CCAO) and served as President in 2010.
+She is a leader in the National Association of Counties (NACo) as Chair of its International Economic Development Task Force focused on increasing US exports.
+She is also Chair of the Energy Environment and Land Use steering committee's Energy/Renewables Subcommittee and Vice Chair of the public/private Green Government Initiative, partnering with, to name a few, EcoMedia, a subsidiary of CBS News and the United Soybean Board.
+Paula also championed the NACo free prescription drug card for Franklin County, saving residents over $2 million.

-In 2000, Paula was chosen by President Clinton's Secretary of Defense Cohen as a 3-star civilian advisor on the federal Defense Advisory Committee on Women in the Services.
+In 2000, Paula was selected by President Clinton's Secretary of Defense Cohen as a 3-star civilian advisor on the federal Defense Advisory Committee on Women in the Services (DACOWITS).
 In that capacity, she advised the Secretary of Defense on troop readiness and issues facing military families, for both enlisted and officer ranks.
 She continues to advocate for veterans and their families.
-In 2012, she was an invited participant in the work of the Clinton Global Initiative - led by former President Bill Clinton - to explore, among several national issues, the efforts to transition veterans into the growing green jobs industry.
+In 2012, she was invited to participate in the work of the Clinton Global Initiative - led by former President Bill Clinton - to explore, among several national issues, the efforts to transition veterans into the growing green jobs industry.
 And most recently, in 2013, Paula proudly accepted a White House appointment to President Obama's Climate Preparedness and Resilience Task Force where she will join 25 other governors, mayors, county officials, and tribal leaders from throughout the nation to present a report and recommendations on climate change preparedness recommendations to the President.